rockroman/CI_PP2_TG/README.md

 1. I want to game rules to be easy to understand
 2. I want to know the controls in a game
 3. I want to game to be fun and interactive
-4. I want to be able to see the progress im making troughout the game
+4. I want to be able to see the progress Im making throughout  the game
 5. I want to game to be challenging
 6. I want to be able to get in touch with developer
 7. I want to be able to leave feedback